Tutoring

 How to connect with a tutor

-We recommend that you familiarize yourself with Zoom tools at washington.zoom.us before you request help from a tutor.
+We recommend that you familiarize yourself with Zoom tools before you request help from a tutor.
 We also recommend that you check the QSC schedule to make sure we have a tutor available for your specific course.

 How to access the online Quantitative Skills Center: